 I've also worked with several other technologies along the way (VBScript, ASP, Microsoft Internet Information Services v5.0 and v6.0, Microsoft SQL Server 2000 and 2005, Microsoft Access 2003 and 2007, SAP HTMLB, BSP, ABAP).

 On my spare time, I focus on small projects that cover a wide range of interests and topics, including:

-- anarky: A set of simple programs for encoding and decoding between several types of audio files
+- anarky: Set of simple programs for encoding and decoding between several types of audio files

-- sorting-algorithms: A collection of sorting algorithms implemented in Java
+- sorting-algorithms: Collection of sorting algorithms implemented in Java